Best Things To Do in Hastings, UK | Seafront Attractions & More

 Dogs are not allowed in the Pelham, Marina, and Pier areas from May to September.
 However, there is plenty of space for your furry companion to run around but be sure to keep an eye out for signs around the beach.

 Hastings is a lovely destination for a coastal getaway.
-Whether you’re looking to spend your time visiting art galleries and museums or wandering around in nature, there is an array of adventures on offer.
+Whether you’re looking to spend your time visiting art galleries and museums or wandering around in a nature reserve, there is an array of adventures and things to do around Hastings.

 Leave a Reply